 Child Custody Modification

-In a change of custody case, the prior custody award will not always control after any new and material change in circumstances that affects the child is considered by the court.
+In Georgia, a change of condition of either party or the child can result in child custody modification.
+In a change of custody case, the prior custody award will not always control after a showing of any new and material change in circumstances that affects the child.
 There are a number of circumstances that the Court has previously held to be a “material change in circumstances”.
-Each change of child custody case is decided upon its particular facts.
+For instance, some change of custody matters takes place upon a child's 14th birthday once they generally attain the ability to select which parent they wish to reside with.
+The particular facts of a case will determine the results of a change of custody action.

 Modification of Visitation Rights

-Any complaint seeking a modification of visitation rights must be brought as a separate action in the county of residence of the legal custodian of the child.
+The county of the residence of the legal custody of a child should be the venue for any child custody modification.
+The Petitioner must file the case as a separate action.
 The superior court has the authority to transfer the determination of visitation to the juvenile court.
-The parties of such action can waive jurisdiction of the person and venue.
-Therefore, the previous county could hear the case if a new suit is filed and the parties waive jurisdiction of the person and venue.
+The parties of such action can waive the jurisdiction of the person and venue.
+Therefore, the previous county can hear the case if the party files a new suit and the parties waive jurisdiction of the person and venue.

-To schedule a consultation with Attorney Tiffany R. Lunn, Contact Us online or call our office at 770.492.2974.
+To schedule a comprehensive consultation with Attorney Tiffany R. Lunn to discuss a child custody modification, Contact Us online or call our law office at 770.492.2974.